 What We Believe

 We believe the Father is eternal, all knowing, present everywhere, and all-powerful.
-God is holy, righteous, and just.
-His love, grace, mercy, and justice were manifested in the sacrificial death of his one and only Son, giving salvation to all who believe.
+God is holy, righteous, and just (Psalm 147:5; Psalm 33:6; Jeremiah 23:24; 139:7-10).

 We believe that Satan is the author of sin.
-But he has been defeated by the finished work of Jesus Christ – Satan and his angels shall be punished eternally at the coming of Christ.
+But he has been defeated by the finished work of Jesus Christ – Satan and his angels shall be punished eternally at the coming of Christ

 We believe that sin is every lack of conformity to the will of God or transgression of the law of God.
-Sin is manifest in the selfishness, rebellion, and total depravity of man’s heart, conscience and conduct before God and man.
+Sin is manifest in the selfishness, rebellion, and total depravity of man’s heart, conscience and conduct before God and man (Galatians 5:19-21).

 We believe all humanity, except for Jesus Christ, is sinful by both birth and action.
 Mankind cannot escape the just punishment for sin (physical and spiritual death).
 The only way to escape this punishment is through the redemption of Jesus Christ, the eternal son of God, who died as sacrificial substitute to pay the penalty for sin, and physically rose from the dead, ascended into heaven, and rules over the universe as Lord of all.
 It is only through faith in the person and work of Jesus Christ and repentance from sin can one be reconciled to God and experience true life and joy.
 We believe there will be a future physical resurrection of the dead.
 Only those who turn from sin and to Jesus in faith and repentance will be raised to eternal reward.
-Those who do not turn from sin and to Jesus will suffer eternal punishment.
+Those who do not turn from sin and to Jesus will suffer eternal punishment

 KINGDOM OF GOD/UNITY OF BELIEVERS

 We believe that God is the Eternal King, and this his kingdom is everlasting.
 God’s rule has always been, is now, and will last forever.
 It was first identified in the law and the prophets, and came to fulfillment in Jesus Christ.

-We believe that God is working towards the consummation of the kingdom at the end of the age, which will come about when Jesus Christ comes visibly and physically in glory and triumph.
+We believe that God is working towards the consummation of the kingdom at the end of the age, which will come about when Jesus Christ comes visibly and physically in glory and triumph

 We believe that there is one holy and universal church consisting of those possessing the same faith as Abraham.
-We believe in the spiritual unity of believers in our Lord Jesus Christ.
+We believe in the spiritual unity of believers in our Lord Jesus Christ

-“Charismatic in action” means we believe that everyone is called to function in the gifts and ministries of the Holy Spirit – every member of the church is empowered by God for ministry!
+We believe that everyone is called to function in the gifts and ministries of the Holy Spirit – every member of the church is empowered by God for ministry!
 Christianity is more than a label to wear or a place to go on Sunday; it is a way of life – living for Jesus Christ in close fellowship with one another.
 We strive for a strong family base from which we can live Christ’s command to each of us: “Go into all the world with the Gospel message and make disciples!”
 Our church structure is less formal, and we encourage everyone to participate.
-We have few paid staff members – indeed, all of the church’s leaders, including the Pastor and worship leader, are unpaid volunteers.
+We have few paid staff members – indeed, all of the church’s leaders, including the pastor, are unpaid volunteers.
 Our vision is for each member to truly live in the transformational power of the grace of God and the power of the Holy Spirit.
 This way, the church is not an auditorium full of spectators being entertained by the pastor and musicians – we try to help each person find their role, their place in God’s Kingdom, and where they can effectively minister to others.